vulekamali/static-budget-portal/README.md

 That means the actual data being served in production is managed by Git.
 Production data exists in the `master` branch of static-budget-portal.

-The static-budget-portal can be pointed towards any one of the following Data Manager states:
+The static-budget-portal build script can be pointed towards any one of the following Data Manager instances:
 1) Local (development)
 2) Staging
 3) Production